MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex02_Sensitivity_Labels.md

 # Skilling Tasks

 Your task is to create and publish sensitivity labels within your organization that classifies and protects sensitive data according to its level of confidentiality and the necessary access controls.

 - **Create a sensitivity label** to categorize data.
 - **Create a sublabel** under the parent label to group data.
 - **Create a label policy** to establish rules and guidelines for managing sensitivity labels within the organization.

-> [!TIP]
-> Start with attempting this task with your current understanding from the **Challenge** outline or follow along with the **Exercise instructions**.

-## Challenge: Implement sensitivity labels for your Research & Development (R&D) department

-**Objective**: Create and publish a sensitivity label to improve data protection in the (R&D) department.
-Your task is to set up a main sensitivity label called _Restricted_, with a sublabel under it called _Experimental data (R&D)_.
-This classification system should follow these criteria to ensure effective data protection and compliance:

-- The labels should permit access to any authenticated user, ensuring that only verified individuals can view the sensitive data.
-- Facilitate offline access to the labeled data for a period of 2 days, supporting operational flexibility while maintaining security protocols.
-- Set the user access to the labeled data to never expire, ensuring persistent protection of the information over time.
-- Create a policy named _Restricted R&D data protection policy_ that requires users to provide a justification for removing a label or lowering it classification.

-By applying these labels correctly, you will help to ensure the safe management of confidential R&D documents, in accordance with the organization's data protection objectives.

-## Step by step exercise instructions

 **Objective**: Create and publish a sensitivity label to improve data protection in the HR department.
-Your task is to set up a main sensitivity label called _Internal_, with a sublabel under it called _Employee Data (HR)_.
+Your task is to set up a parent label called _Internal_, with a sublabel called _Employee Data (HR)_.

 ## Task 1 - Create a sensitivity label